Jaykef/awesome-openAI/README.md

 npm install openai
 ```
 Authentication
-The OpenAI API uses API keys for authentication.
+<br>The OpenAI API uses API keys for authentication.
 Visit your API Keys page to retrieve the API key you'll use in your requests.

 Remember that your API key is a secret!
 Do not share it with others or expose it in any client-side code (browsers, apps).
 Production requests must be routed through your own backend server where your API key can be securely loaded from an environment variable or key management service.